 These voting patterns have been consistent regardless of whether it is midterm or a presidential election, says Thom File, a sociologist at the Census Bureau and author of both reports.

 Indeed, any talk of massive voter shifts is pure conjecture, says Zoltan L. Hajnal, professor of political science at University of California, San Diego.
 Even US president Obama, who was a highly popular candidate going into his first election in 2008, experienced only a slight increase in youthful support.
 Across the board in 2008, voters age 18 to 24 were still the least likely to go to the polls.
-That’s the thing about democracy—social media outrage only goes so far.

 “I have not seen anybody providing numbers showing an extraordinary number of young voters,” Hajnal says.
 Most of the reporting is anecdotal, he says, based on discussions with individual millennial voters.